 May 2, 1943: This article is a perfect example of how “legends” get started.
 It was allegedly written by Judy but was most likely written by the MGM Publicity Department.
 It made the rounds of various newspapers on this day and subsequent days.
 There’s no way to tell definitively if Judy’s stories are ones she actually told or if they were made up by MGM.
 Considering how busy Judy was at this time it’s doubtful she had time to take a writing assignment when the studio had a cadre of people to do it.
-The story about Judy’s fingernails at the Babes in Arms premiere has been repeated as fact when, in fact, it’s most likely untrue.
+The story about Judy’s fingernails at the Babes in Arms premiere has been repeated many times as fact when it’s most likely untrue.

 Started On Day Of Birth, Judy Says.